hulunbier/hmysql/README.markdown

 or `./dist/build/repl/repl -?` for more argvs.

-then, feet it some sqls,
+then, feed it with some sqls,

     Flags {host = "localhost", port = "3306", user = "root", pass = "", db = ""}
     Greeting